Learn-Together-Pro/CgArt/curriculum/tasks/5_procedural/procedural_spiral.md

+# Create a procedural spiral
-# Create a procedural spiral that will follow the shape of the curve using geometry nodes.
+Create a procedural spiral that will follow the shape of the curve using geometry nodes.
 Make a convenient menu of spiral settings

 ![geonodes_spiral](/curriculum/reproduce/5_procedural/genodes_spiral.png)